Stason1o/bid-parser/README.md

 Event-based reading from the stream
 Spawn a thread for each queue message
 Use logging library to log output to console

+What's implemented?
+Event reading from file, using java Watch API, Two threads, each is reading its own queue (AQ, ZU types).
+FileUpdateRunner is used for updating bids.json once a minute, so it will trigger event of MODIFY and will process file, filtering and sending bids to appropriate queues